 New Expungement Law Michigan

 Great news!
 The expungement laws have changed!
-If you legally could not get an expungement in the past you may now be eligible due to a chance that just happened this year.
+If you legally could not get an expungement in the past you may now be eligible due to a change in the law that just happened this year.

-It used to be that you could only expunge one offense from your record and that offense could be the only offense you have on your record with the exception of having to minor violations prior to the age of 21.
+It used to be that you could only expunge one offense from your record and that offense had to be the only offense on your record.

 - A felony where the max punishment is life in prison cannot be expunged.

-- Felony domestic violence cannot be expunged if the person has a previous misdemeanor domestic violence conviction.
+- Felony domestic violence if there is a prior domestic violence offense.

 Michigan Expungement Lawyer

 Tired of being turned down from jobs because of your criminal history?
 Looking for a second chance?
 Call expungement lawyer, Aaron J. Boria at (734) 453-7806.